velos/FlowStack/README.md

 ## Getting Started

+**Setting up and working with FlowStack is *very* similar to Apple's own NavigationStack!**
-Here's an example from [Apple's NavigationStack documentation](https://developer.apple.com/documentation/swiftui/navigationstack#overview) that allows a user to navigate to a detail screen when tapping an item in a list.
-In this case, the `ParkDetails` screen transitions in by sliding in from the righthand side of the screen in a classic "push" navigation animation.
+For context, here's an example from [Apple's NavigationStack documentation](https://developer.apple.com/documentation/swiftui/navigationstack#overview) allowing a user to navigate to view a detail screen when tapping an item in a list.
+In this case, the `ParkDetails` transition occurs by sliding in from the right with the familiar "push" navigation animation.

 ```swift
 NavigationStack {